zhichen-hub/zhichen-hub.github.io/content/posts/my-first-post.md

 ## Welcome!

 Hello and welcome to my blog!
-I'm Zhichen Guo, a Ph.D. candidate in Psychometrics.
+I'm Zhichen Guo, a PhD in Psychometrics.
 This blog will serve as a platform where I share my thoughts, research insights, and experiences in the field of psychometrics and educational measurement.

 ## What to Expect